 Ecuadorian law recognizes the right of workers to organize and bargain collectively, and the right to strike is also guaranteed (Art.
 326 of the Constitution of Ecuador).
 However, the Bertelsmann Foundation and the UN Committee on Economic, Social and Cultural report that there is a concern about the lack of ease in joining trade unions, the lack of data, and there are allegations of intimidation and persecution of people exercising their trade union rights (BTI, 2020; UN Committee for Economic Social and Cultural Rights, 2019).
-Since 2016, the ITUC Global Rights Index for Ecuador has dropped from 3 (regular violations of rights) to 5 (no guarantee of rights).5 Freedom House states that private sector labour unions have the right to strike, although the Labour Code limits public sector strikes.
+Since 2016, the ITUC Global Rights Index for Ecuador has dropped from 3 (regular violations of rights) to 5 (no guarantee of rights).
+Freedom House states that private sector labour unions have the right to strike, although the Labour Code limits public sector strikes.
 The large number of people working in the informal sector means that only a small proportion of the workforce is unionized (Freedom House, 2019).
 Instituto Latinoamericano de Investigaciones Sociales notes that the Labour Code of Ecuador recognises unions by individual company only, not branch unions, and requires a minimum of 30 workers from a single employer to form a trade union (Article 443).
 According to data of the Ministry of Labour, only 2,969 out of 5,853 trade unions were active in 2017 (El Comercio, 2017).
+According to data provided by the Ministry of Labour, in 2021 the list of registered organisations included 1,610 labour organisations, out of which 63 had been created in the period between November 2019 and November 2021, and 11,456 social organisations, out of which 124 had been created in the same period.
 In the period from 2012 to 2019, six complaints were submitted to the ILO on freedom of association (ILO country profile, Ecuador).
 The EU provides technical assistance to Ecuador, under the Socieux+ programme, to strengthen institutional capacity in supporting social dialogue and conflict resolution.